kubevault/prometheus-exporter/docs/guides/secret-engines/gcp/overview.md

 By using [GCPAccessKeyRequest](/docs/concepts/secret-engine-crds/gcp-secret-engine/gcpaccesskeyrequest.md), you can generate GCP credential from Vault.

-Here, we are going to make request to Vault for GCP credential by creating `gcp-cred-req` GCPAccessKeyRequest in `demo` namespace.
+Here, we are going to make a request to Vault for GCP credential by creating `gcp-cred-req` GCPAccessKeyRequest in `demo` namespace.

 ```yaml
 apiVersion: engine.kubevault.com/v1alpha1